ztp-at/RKSV/README.md

 available in the given key store.
 The formats `jws`, `qr`, `ocr`, `url` and `csv` are supported.
 If `receipt string` is given, the receipt from the command line is verified, otherwise the script reads and verifies receipts from stdin.
-If all receipts are valid the script prints nothing, if the verification fails it will print an error message.

-If the `url` input format is used, the script expects each URL to contain the URL hash in the anchor element.
+If the verification of a receipt fails the script prints an error message indicating the line where the error occurred and what went wrong.
+Before terminating it will also print a summary showing how many of the given receipts were correct.

 convert.py
 ----------